raspberrypilearning/turtle-snowflakes/worksheet.md

 ![](images/colour-list.png)

-## Step 6: Using a function to draw a snowflake
+## Using a function to draw a snowflake

 Your parallelogram snowflake is cool, but it does not look as snowflake-like as it could.
 Let's fix that!